tidal3527/stable-research/docs/01-stablecoins-101/01-what-are-stablecoins/index.md

 ## Why Do Stablecoins Matter?

-Stablecoins enable predictable transactions, making them viable for payments, lending, and savings.
+Stablecoins enable predictable transactions, making them viable for payments, lending and savings.
 Their stability fosters institutional adoption and bridges traditional finance with decentralized finance (DeFi), enhancing liquidity and efficiency in digital markets.

 ## How Do Stablecoins Maintain Stability?